In the late Dr. Michael Heiser’s podcast teaching on Revelation chapter 11 he concluded that:

 Of course, I know of many minor lunar calendar disputes that constantly brew within Jewish/Messianic communities.
-For example, in my local fellowship, there is a discussion concerning what constitutes the new moon?
+For example, in my local fellowship, people dispute over what constitutes the new moon.

 - Is the new moon when the moon totally disappears at conjunction?
 Or,